 1. Does ptosis go away in babies?

-Babies may not outgrow congenital ptosis.
+Babies do not outgrow congenital ptosis.
 Surgical procedures are recommended to correct the droopy eyelids.
 Most babies can have normal vision development after correction.
 Repeated procedures may be required in the future if the levator muscle function is adequate.

 2. Is congenital ptosis a disability?